Zahra1221/MpoxLabeledDataset/README.md

 # Mpox Labeled Dataset

-The dataset shared in this repository includes the tweets related to Mpox, posted from South Africa.
+The dataset shared in this repository, Mpox.csv, includes the tweets related to Mpox, posted from South Africa.
 The dataset has been manually labeled for stance-detection, and classified into three classes: Positive, Neutral, and Negative.
 Each class is defined as:

 - Positive: In this class the authors of the tweets agree with the government's response to Mpox outbreak, and strongly support, and trust it.
 - Negative: In this class the authors are unfaithful towards government's ability to contain and control Mpox.